henry2004y/vlasiator_manual/menu1.md

 rm -r zoltan-build
 ```

-It works smoothly on my local Ubuntu, but not on a supercomputer in my first attempt.
+It worked smoothly on my local Ubuntu, but not on the cluster Mahti in my first attempt.
+It worked on Pleiades in my first attempt.

 ## Boost

-Boost is used in Vlasiator solely for argument parsing.
+Boost is used in Vlasiator solely for argument parsing (`Boost.Program_options`).
 It is typically installed as a HPC module.
+If not, download it from [boost.org](https://www.boost.org/) and follow the installation instructions.

 ## Eigen